-BU 215 Accounting Problems (3)
+BU 215 Accounting Information Systems (3)

-The course is designed in a case-based, problem-solving approach to provide a learning environment for students to use advanced features of Excel and Visual Basic as a tool.
+The course is designed in a case-based, problem-solving approach to provide a learning environment for students to use advanced features of Excel and other programs to provide financial information to a user.
 It includes analyzing data, interpreting data, and communicating information.
 It moves beyond the basic "point and click" and challenges you to use critical thinking and analysis to find efficient and effective solutions.
 Campus: Spring, odd years; WOL: January.